 The term Big Data is being increasingly used almost everywhere on the planet – online and offline.
 And it is not related to computers only.
 It comes under a blanket term called Information Technology, which is now part of almost all other technologies and fields of studies and businesses.
 Big Data is not a big deal.
 The hype surrounding it is a sure pretty big deal to confuse you.
 This article takes a look at what is Big Data.
 It also contains an example of how NetFlix used its data, or rather, Big Data, to better serve its clients’ needs.

 What is Big Data

 The data lying in the servers of your company was just data until yesterday – sorted and filed.
 Suddenly, the slang Big Data got popular, and now the data in your company is Big Data.
-The term covers each and every piece of data your organization has stored till now.
+The term covers each and every piece of data your organization has stored until now.
 It includes data stored in clouds and even the URLs that you bookmarked.
 Your company might not have digitized all the data.
 You may not have structured all the data already.
 But then, all the digital, papers, structured and non-structured data with your company is now Big Data.

-In short, all the data – whether or not categorized – present in your servers is collectively called BIG DATA.
+In short, all the data – whether or not categorized – present in your servers are collectively called BIG DATA.
 All this data can be used to get different results using different types of analysis.
 It is not necessary that all analysis use all the data.
 The different analysis uses different parts of the BIG DATA to produce the results and predictions necessary.

 Big Data is essentially the data that you analyze for results that you can use for predictions and other uses.
 When using the term Big Data, suddenly, your company or organization is working with top-level Information technology to deduce different types of results using the same data that you stored intentionally or unintentionally over the years.